raspiblitz/raspiblitz/alternative.platforms/README.md

 ### Requirements
 * amd64 Laptop, Desktop or Server connected to the internet via a LAN cable

-* `OS disk`: min 32 GB SSD is recommended to run the system on
+* `OS disk`: min 32GB SSD is recommended to run the system on
     * if the computer can boot from an SDcard an Endurance type card can be used similar to the RPi setup
     * USB SSD recommendation: [Sandisk Extreme Pro USB 128 GB](https://www.amazon.co.uk/SanDisk-Extreme-Solid-State-Flash/dp/B01MU8TZRV)
     * if the laptop has an optical drive an [Optical Drive Bay Caddy / adapter](https://www.amazon.co.uk/dp/B07SHSCVC7/) can be used to change it to a second SSD instead.